 What is considered custody is much broader than formal arrest and is defined by hundreds of legal opinions from state and federal courts.
 Those legal opinions also set forth a number of exceptions to the Miranda requirement.

 What Are Your Miranda Rights in Virginia?

 If Miranda is required, you must be informed of certain constitutional rights before the interrogation begins.
 Those rights include being informed of the following:

 - That you have a right to remain silent

 - That anything you say can and will be used against you

 - That you have a right to speak to an attorney and to have an attorney present when you are questioned

 If Miranda warnings are required, but not read, your statement may be inadmissible if your attorney files and successfully argues the appropriate motion.
 However, a Miranda violation normally doesn't invalidate the arrest.
 Rather, it deprives the prosecutors of the use of your statement in proving their case.

 Are you a suspect in a criminal investigation or been charged with a crime?
-Call our office today to schedule a free consultation to learn what you can expect in your criminal proceeding and how our experienced legal team can help you reach the best possible outcome.
+Call our office today to schedule a free consultation with a Fairfax Virginia Criminal Defense Lawyer to learn what you can expect in your criminal proceeding and how our experienced legal team can help you reach the best possible outcome.